CollaboRateMgmt/CollaboRate/README.md

-# CollaboRate - a tool and process for crowdsourcing for-profit, closed-source commercial Software Development
+# CollaboRate - a tool and process for crowdsourcing for-profit, closed-source commercial software development

 # Disclaimer
 This work is not intended to represent the views of any of the founder member's past or present organizations.
 Neither is it expected to cause any significant financial loss.